-7. You have social anxiety.
+7. It can cause social anxiety.

 Low self-esteem causes anxiety too.
 When you don’t feel good about yourself, very often you worried how others will view or judge you too.
 This creates anxiety and stress when you interact with others.
-You are afraid of saying the wrong things, being boring or having nothing to say.
+You are afraid of saying the wrong things, being boring, or having nothing to say.

 And when you don’t perform to your expectations socially, you blame yourself for not being good enough, which in turn creates more anxiety next time you interact with others.

 Improving your social skills and building confidence will help ease some of your anxiety.
 However, if you don’t believe you are worthy enough, you will continue to be too self-conscious and over-sensitive.
 Whenever someone says or does something, you will think they are talking about you when in reality, they aren’t.
 Or even if they are, they might not be saying something negative about you.

 When we have low self-esteem, our minds pay too much attention to ourselves.
 It’s conditioned to look for more evidence of defectiveness in us.
 This is to build the negative self-image we have for ourselves.